arogozhnikov/python3_with_pleasure/README.md

 Python2 provides two basic integer types, which are `int` (64-bit signed integer) and `long` (for long arithmetics).
 Quite confusing after C++.

-Python3 now has only `int`, which provides long arithmetics.
+Python3 now has only `int`, which also provides long arithmetics.

-Checking for integer is easier in python 3:
+Checking for integer:

 ```
 isinstance(x, numbers.Integral) # python2, the canonical way
 isinstance(x, [long, int])      # python2
 isinstance(x, int)              # python3, easiest to remember
 ```